mhallin79/lillen/guides/fridge.md

 Fan level 2 is to be used at ambient temperatures above 38C

 ## Manual
-Thetford's offical user manual with instructions on how to operate the fridge is available as a [PDF download](/docs/fridge.pdf) in addition the the above user guide.
+The manufacturers operating manual is available as a [PDF download](/docs/fridge.pdf).

 ## Video
 A short video from the manufacturer that describes how to operate the [Fridge](/videos/fridge.html) is also available